antontsv/engineering/dotfiles.md

 * Supports multiple repositories
 * Allows you to synchronize multiple computers using source control sites like github or gitlab

 The one change I made in my [Homeshick fork](https://github.com/andsens/homeshick) is to get rid of `home` directory and to be able to copy/link directly.
-Yes, there is a necessary README and LICENCE which should not be copied or `.git` itself, but it was relatively easy to plug-in, so Homeshick can ignore it.
+Yes, there is a necessary README and LICENCE which should not be copied or `.git` itself, but it was relatively easy to teach Homeshick to ignore it.

-I have several repos in Homeshick control: general dot files, mac-specific files and scripts, and private files that hold secrets and keys.
+I have several repos in Homeshick control: [general dot files](https://github.com/antontsv/.files), [mac-specific](https://github.com/antontsv/apple.bin) files and scripts, and private repo that hold secrets and keys.
 If you want to check out this setup - look at [this shell script](https://git.io/all.files) that I use to install the files.

 To be continued... (with encyption, [keybase](https://keybase.io), [upspin](https://upspin.io) and other thoughts on dot files)